Hello! My name is Laura E. Hall

 Want me to speak at your event?
 Reach out here.

-I do public speaking, appear on panels, and host workshops on the topics of escape rooms, environmental storytelling, immersive design, and narrative puzzles.
+I do public speaking, appear on panels, and host workshops on the topics of escape rooms, environmental storytelling, immersive design, narrative puzzles, and immersive history, including the origins of alternate reality games (ARGs) and immersive theater.

 …and more!

-You can hear me on the podcast Eggplant: The Secret Lives of Games, a group of game devs who do candid conversations with game creators that dive deep into the art, craft, and process of making games.
+You can hear me on the podcast Eggplant: The Secret Lives of Games, a group of game developers who have candid conversations with game creators that dive deep into the art, craft, and process of making games.

 Sign up for my annual Halloween newsletter and receive a free, fun, spooky email every day in October (and only October): 31 Days of Halloween